 The outbreak of SARS-CoV-2, the virus that causes COVID-19, has been categorized as a pandemic by the World Health Organization.
 This virus may cause additional challenges for people who are already vulnerable and particularly those who struggle with existing health conditions.
-There is no evidence yet about how people with Down syndrome are affected by COVID-19, but given the potential risk T21RS made some initial recommendations.

 At T21RS, we are committed to conducting and supporting research needed to understand the following issues: